-A was born on Date B in Country C. A surrendered his green card on Date D. A will be subject to Country C tax on his worldwide income.
+A was born on Date B in Country C. A now lives in Country E where his wife was born.
+A surrendered his green card on Date D. A will be subject to Country E tax on his worldwide income.
 On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).